North East London Health & Care Partnership logo

 How do I get routine vaccines?

-Your GP surgery will usually contact you when you become eligible for the shingles or pneumococcal vaccine.
+Your GP surgery will usually contact you when you become eligible for the shingles, RSV or pneumococcal vaccine.
 This will usually be by letter, text message, phone or email.

 Sometimes you might be offered the vaccine during a GP appointment you’re there for another reason and your vaccine is due.